odoo/documentation/discuss/email_servers.rst

 Then, go through the following steps.

 .. note::
-    Office 365 email servers don't allow to send external emails from hosts like Odoo.
+    Office 365 email servers don't allow easiliy to send external emails from hosts like Odoo.
-    Consequently you can only use such email servers for incoming messages.
+    Refer to the `Office 365 documentation`_
+    to make it working.

 Set an outgoing email server for outbound messages
 --------------------------------------------------